Pingdred/Meowgram/README.md

 CHESHIRE_CAT_PORT=1865
 ```

-In the repot there is a file `.env.example` you can use.
+In the repo there is a file `.env.example` you can use.

 After that make sure you chashire Cat instance is up and reachable, you can follow this [quick start](https://github.com/cheshire-cat-ai/core#quickstart) to do that.